Environmental Health Economic Analysis Annotated Bibliography

 These resources are included as supplemental materials for the NIEHS Health Economics Assessment Annotated Bibliography project.

-Additional articles, documents and book chapters relevant to the Bibliography can be found in this supplemental spreadsheet (1MB).
-This supplemental resource includes economic anaylses, evaluations of economic and/or health variables, article, grey literature, books, and book chapters.
-You can find it here in PDF format: Supplemental Resources for EHEA Annotated Bibliography (351KB) or Excel format: Supplemental Resources Spreadsheet (128KB).
+Additional articles, documents and book chapters relevant to the Bibliography can be found in this supplemental spreadsheet (151KB).
+This supplemental resource includes economic analyses, evaluations of economic and/or health variables, article, grey literature, books, and book chapters.

 Environmental Health Economic Analysis Tools